 Edward D. Ohlbaum is a Professor of Law and Director of Trial Advocacy Programs at Temple.
 He has been coaching the trial team since its inception in 1986.

-Justin Oshana is an Associate at Saltz, Mongeluzzi and former JAG officer.
+Justin Oshana is an Assistant Defender at the Defender Association of Philadelphia and former JAG officer.
 While at Temple, he won the Tournament of Champions, was a two time Regional Champion and National Quarter-Finalist, and served as the President of the Moot Court Honor Society.
+He also has an LLM in Trial Advocacy from Temple.

 Mia Roberts Perez is a former Philadelphia Assistant Public Defender in the Major Trials unit and currently runs her own criminal defense practice.
 While at Temple, Mia won the Tournament of Champions and was a finalist at the American Trial Lawyers Association (ATLA) national championship.
 She was also on the National Black Law Students Association (BLSA) Mock Trial Championship Team in 2005.